awesomemotive/wp-mail-logging/readme.txt

 I recommend the following plugins if you want to send mails via SMTP because they are technically well integrated into WordPress and provide error messages on failure.:
 - [WP Mail SMTP](https://de.wordpress.org/plugins/wp-mail-smtp/)
 - [SMTP Mailer](https://de.wordpress.org/plugins/smtp-mailer/)
+There is a REST API integration (I'm not sure anybody needs this so it's not enabled by default) & a API Example that uses some hooks the plugin provides:
+Open the WPML_Init.php and follow the instructions.

 == Frequently Asked Questions ==
 = How do I know the mail was sent? =